Skip to content

 Jobs:

 Floating point operation per second (FLOP/s) are collected per hardware thread.
-As hardware threads of a core share the same compute units it may be more appropriated to aggregated per core.
+As hardware threads of a core share the same compute units it may be more appropriate to aggregate per core.

 Jobs: